 \subsection{Final Model Evaluations}

-By putting the lessons learned from the previous experiments together, we train our final EVA models whose configurations are shown in Table \ref{tab:model}.
-We train the models on dialogue data from scratch without the role information.
+By putting the lessons learned from the previous experiments together, we build the final EVA2.0 models whose configurations are shown in Table \ref{tab:model}.
+We train the models on EVA2.0-Dataset from scratch without the role information.
 We use beam search + top-p sampling for decoding where $\text{beam\_size} = 4$, $\text{top-p}=0.9$, and $T = 0.9$.
 We set the length penalty to 1.6 and the no-repeat-n-gram to 4.
-Our baselines include CDial-GPT~\cite{lccc} and EVA1.0~\cite{eva}.
-CDial-GPT has 104M parameters which are first pre-trained on a Chinese novel corpus and then further pre-trained on 12M dialogue sessions.
-EVA1.0 is a 2.8B model pre-trained on WDC-Dialogue.
-To our knowledge, these are the only open-source Chinese dialogue models.
-In the following sections, we denote the 2.8B model as $\text{EVA2.0}_{\text{xLarge}}$, the 700M model as $\text{EVA2.0}_{\text{Large}}$, and the 300M model as $\text{EVA2.0}_{\text{Base}}$.
+In the following sections, we denote our 2.8B model as $\text{EVA2.0}_{\text{xLarge}}$, the 970M model as $\text{EVA2.0}_{\text{Large}}$, and the 300M model as $\text{EVA2.0}_{\text{Base}}$.